aslamhus/aslamhus/README.md

 I Love writing **vanilla javascript**, love the functional programming of **React**, but also the OOP discipline of writing **PHP** classes!
 I am keen to learn more about lower level languages and improve my knowledge of **Data Structures and Algorithms**.

 I've been a self taught web developer for 15 years.
-My first foray into coding was in the 1990s with Macromedia's Director when I was 10 years old.
-I was building very (VERY) basic, Final Fantasy inspired RPGs, accompanied by similarly earnest 3D animations I made with Cinema4D.
+My first foray into coding was in the 1990s with Macromedia's Director (the prehistoric Flash) when I was 10 years old.
+I was building very (VERY) basic, Final Fantasy inspired RPGs, accompanied by similarly rudimentary, but very earnest 3D animations I made with Cinema4D.
 I would pass the games out to my friends in grade school via the 100 floppydisks 💾 it took to archive them.
 (Thankfully ZipDisk came along in '94 - 100 MB of storage, WHAT?!?).
+These were simpler times.
 There was no YouTube, no StackOverflow, and very little documentation available.
 So progress was... glacial.
-Now the resources available for learning seem limitless and I am always hungry for more!
+Now the resources available for learning seem limitless and I am always hungry for more.

 ## Things I've built recently